 The tutorials are ideal for undergraduate students who need an introduction to the foundations of scholarly research, or for anyone who wants to brush up on the key skills needed to successfully accomplish any research-based project.

-Your your library liaison can help you select the most relevant lessons for your course.
+Your library liaison can help you select the most relevant lessons for your course.

 For questions about the Library Tutorials content, or to supplement the online instruction, please contact the Rutgers Libraries Instructional Support Team.